richardsheridan/trio-parallel/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is fully possible but we leave the implementation of that up to you.
+Some examples of this can be found in the documentation_.
 Also, look into `trimeter <https://github.com/python-trio/trimeter>`_?

 Contributing